tale-toul/ocp-aws/README.md

 ```
 The previous command generates 2 files: ocp-ssh with the private part of the key, and ocp-ssh.pub with the public part of the key.
 The private part is not protected by a passphrase (-N "")

 An SSH key pair resource is created based on the ssh key created in the previous step.
+The name of the key must be unique in The AWS account, to simplify the changing of this key name the variable **ssh-keyname** is defined.

 The EC2 VMs created in the private networks need access to the Internet to donwload packages and images, so 3 NAT gateways are created, one for every private subnet.